 We currently have twenty supervisors that report directly to our four Vice Presidents of Operations who in turn report to our Chief Operating Officer.
-Each supervisor oversees an average of approximately four to six restaurants.
-The staffing at our restaurants typically consists of a general manager, a kitchen manager and three to five assistant managers.
-In addition, each of our restaurants employs approximately 60 hourly employees.
+Each supervisor oversees an average of approximately three to six restaurants.
+The staffing at our restaurants typically consists of a general manager, first assistant and kitchen manager and two to three assistant managers.
+In addition, each of our restaurants employs approximately 70 hourly employees.